 The Guidelines are the only government-backed international instrument on responsible business conduct with a built-in grievance mechanism – the National Contact Points for Responsible Business Conduct (NCPs).
 NCPs are obliged to provide a platform for discussion and assistance to stakeholders to help find a resolution for issues arising from the alleged non-observance of the Guidelines.
 NCPs must do so in a manner that is impartial, predictable, equitable, and compatible with the principles and standards of the Guidelines.

 Specific instances are not legal cases and NCPs are not judicial bodies.
 NCPs focus on problem solving - they offer good offices and facilitate access to consensual and non-adversarial procedures (ex. conciliation or mediation).
 Complaints handled by NCPs (known and specific instances) are not legal cases and NCPs are not judicial bodies.

 A full description of the role of NCPs in relation to specific instances is provided in the text and commentary of the Guidelines under Implementation Procedures.

 The specific instances mechanism has been part of the Guidelines since the 2000 review.
-Over this time, approximately 330 specific instances have been treated by NCPs.
-Prior to the 2011 update, only specific instances accepted for consideration by NCPs were reported, however during 2015 the database is being revised to also include rejected specific instances.
+Over this time, more than 360 specific instances have been treated by NCPs.
+Prior to the 2011 update, only specific instances accepted for consideration by NCPs were reported, however the database has now been updated to include specific instances that have not been accepted.

 NCP - only the NCPs who have received a specific instance are listed in this field.
 When a specific instance involves several NCPs, a lead NCP is designated and support NCPs are named separately.

 Theme - the thematic list is based on the 11 chapters of the 2011 version of the Guidelines.
 Some specific instances involve multiple themes.
 The chapter numbers are not included to allow for the specific instances treated between 2000 and 2011 to be integrated in the database.

 Date - this field designates the year in which the NCP first received a request to examine an alleged non-observance of the Guidelines.

 Host country - only countries who have been host to a specific instance are displayed in this drop down list.
 Some specific instances involve multiple host countries.